 4 Personal budgets and direct payments

 In England, most local authorities manage their care packages through the allocation of a personal budget.
-This system has been in place for the last few years, but with the implementation of the Care Act in April 2015, it became mandatory across England for local councils to offer a personal budget as an option to all people who have been assessed as needing care services and who qualify for council funding.
+It is mandatory for local councils to offer a personal budget as an option to all people who have been assessed as needing care services and who qualify for council funding.

 For information about Northern Ireland, Scotland and Wales, see the foot of this page.